 We also provide the free, web-based CNDDB QuickView Tool which shows information only to the 7.5' quadrangle or county level.
 The QuickView Tool will generate a list of taxa for a given area, but no details.
 Access to the detailed information is by subscription only.

 A CNDDB subscription, now at $600 (and $400 to resubscribe annually) for all clients, includes all of the digital GIS data, and password-protected access to RareFind and the BIOS Data Viewer.
-All uses of data from the CNDDB are subject to the terms and conditions contained in the

 We work very hard to keep the CNDDB and the Spotted Owl Database as current and up-to-date as possible given our capabilities and resources.
 However, we cannot and do not portray the CNDDB as an exhaustive and comprehensive inventory of all rare species and natural communities statewide.
 Field verification for the presence or absence of sensitive species will always be an important obligation of our customers.
 Likewise, your contribution of data to the CNDDB is equally important to the maintenance of the CNDDB.
 Whenever possible, we request that data be submitted using our online field survey form along with a map with the rare populations or stands indicated.